4d/docs/website/translated_docs/fr/FormEditor/properties_FormProperties.md

 ## Color Scheme
 > Color scheme property is only applied on macOS.

 This property defines the color scheme for the form.
-Par défaut, lorsque la propriété n'est pas définie, la valeur d'un schéma de couleurs est **inherited** (le formulaire utilise le schéma défini [au niveau de l'application](https://doc.4d.com/4dv19/help/command/en/page1762.html)).
+This property defines the color scheme for the form.
 This can be changed for the form to one of the following two options:

 *   dark - light text on a dark background
 *   light - dark text on a light background > A defined color scheme can not be overridden by a CSS.